Everest Base Camp Trek – 12 Days

 Meals and Drinks

-Dal Bhat is a staple meal for trekkers, served almost daily at every trekking destination, including EBC for lunch and dinner.
-The dish is Nutritious and perfect for energizing your body during a trek.
-Dal Bhat has adequate carbohydrates and protein required for the body.
-The dish includes rice, lentil soup, seasonal vegetables, pickles, and sometimes meat.
-Similarly, you can also find other dishes like momo, bread (Tibetan, chapati), sandwiches, noodles, and other international cuisine options.
+Dal Bhat is a staple meal for trekkers, served almost daily at every trekking destination, including on the Everest trail.
+The dish is nutritious and perfect for energizing your body during a trek.
+Dal Bhat has adequate carbohydrates and protein required for the body during the Everest adventure.
+Beyond dal bhat, the Khumbu has an interesting food culture shaped by Sherpa and Tibetan traditions, including Sherpa Stew (Syakpa), Tibetan bread (locally called Kur), Thukpa, Tsampa porridge, and Yak products.

 Trekkers have numerous options for reaching Everest Base Camp.
 Each route to EBC offers a unique trekking experience.
 Here are three popular routes for the hike to Everest Base Camp:

 The classic or traditional route to EBC is widely preferred and famous.
-The classic route begins with a flight from Kathmandu or Ramechhap to Lukla and passes via the Dudh Koshi River of the Khumbu Valley.
-It takes 12-14 days on a round trip from Kathmandu to Lukla to EBC and back.
+The route begins with a flight from Kathmandu or Ramechhap to Lukla and passes via the Dudh Koshi River of the Khumbu Valley.
+It takes 12-14 days round-trip from Kathmandu to Lukla, EBC, and back.
+The extension option to the classic EBC route is possible with Gokyo Lake, known as the EBC with Gokyo Lake Trek.

-A route from Jiri to Everest Base Camp offers a unique route to the iconic Base Camp.
+A route from Jiri to Everest Base Camp offers a unique route to the iconic adventure.
 The journey for this alternative route begins with a drive from Kathmandu to Shivalaya, passing through Jiri.
-The distance from Kathmandu to Shivalaya is 194km.
-From there, the trek to the iconic Everest Base Camp begins with a hike to Kenja.
-The trek continues via Junbensi, Nunthala, Bupsa, and reaches Phakding on the fifth day.
-Afterward, the route follows the same way that the classic trek follows.
-This route is longer than the classic one but offers a unique experience and takes trekkers close to the rural Nepalese lifestyle.
+From there, the trek to the EBC begins with a hike to Kenja.
+The trek continues via Junbensi, Nunthala, and Bupsa, reaching Phakding on the fifth day.
+Afterward, the route follows the same route as the classic trek.
+This route is longer than the classic one but offers a unique experience and brings trekkers close to rural Nepalese life.

 Route from Salleri:

 This route also serves as the alternative trekking trail to Everest.
-The route is ideal to travel by Jeep due to gravel road conditions.
-The journey to EBC via Salleri begins with a drive from Kathmandu to Salleri, approximately 275km.
-The drive continues towards Thamdanda.
-As travelers get to Thamdanda, their trekking journey begins.
+The route is ideal to travel by Jeep due to the gravel road conditions.
+The journey begins with a drive from Kathmandu to Thamdanda via Salleri.
+As travelers arrive in Thamdanda, their trek begins.
 From there, they’ll start hiking toward Paiya.
-The pathway leads to Phakding from Paiya.
-The trekking section from Phakding is similar to the classic trek.
+And once the trekking section leads to Phakding, it is similar to the classic trek.

-Trekkers must fly from Kathmandu to Tenzing-Hillary Airport, Lukla, to start the Everest Base Camp Trek.
-The weather conditions in Lukla change very rapidly, and flights can often be disrupted.
+Trekkers must fly from Kathmandu to Tenzing-Hillary Airport in Lukla to start the Everest Base Camp Trek.
+Weather conditions in Lukla change rapidly, and flights can often be disrupted.
 The airport is prone to fog and high winds.
 Even during spring and autumn, when the seasons are more stable, the weather in Lukla can get foggy.
-Also, the operation of flights is influenced by seasonal factors.
+Also, flight operations are influenced by seasonal factors.

 1. Peak Season Flight Operation: March, April, May, September, October, and November are the peak times to trek to Everest.
 During that time, air traffic diverted the Lukla flight from Kathmandu to Manthali Airport in Ramechhap.
 Ground transportation takes 4-5 hours to get to Manthali from Kathmandu.
-Moreover, it is a 25-minute scenic flight from Manthali to Lukla.
+Moreover, the flight from Manthali to Lukla is a 25-minute scenic flight.

 Elevation Overview of the EBC Trek